zchee/neovim-wiki/Following-HEAD.md

 ### 2018/09/22

 [#9024](https://github.com/neovim/neovim/pull/9024): The meaning of the `--embed` and `--headless` flags changed to facilitate better startup behaviour with external UIs.
-UI embedders (any user of `nvim_ui_attach`) must start Nvim via `nvim --embed` but **without** `--headless`.
-Embedders _not_ using the UI protocol must use `nvim --embed --headless`.
+UI embedders (any user of `nvim_ui_attach`) must start Nvim **without** `--headless`:

+    nvim --embed

+Embedders _not_ using the UI protocol must use:

+    nvim --embed --headless

-With `--embed` only, Nvim waits for `nvim_ui_attach` **before continuing startup** (user config, reading buffers), so that UIs can deterministically handle (display) early messages, dialogs, etc.  The client can do other requests before `nvim_ui_attach` (e.g. `nvim_get_api_info`) so that Nvim features can be detected before attaching.
-During this pre-startup phase the user config is, of course, not available (cf. `--cmd`).
+In the "`--embed` only" case Nvim waits for `nvim_ui_attach` **before continuing startup** (user config, reading buffers) so that UIs can deterministically handle (display) early messages, dialogs, etc.  The client can do other requests before `nvim_ui_attach` (e.g. `nvim_get_api_info` for feature-detection).
+During this pre-startup phase the user config is of course not available (cf. `--cmd`).

-For most UI embedders this will improve startup behavior automatically, by supporting startup messages and swap files prompts.
-For others, it is potentially a breaking change, which can be easily avoided by specifying `--headless` (thus: `nvim --embed --headless`, which is _backwards-compatible_ for this use-case).
+For most UI embedders this improved startup behavior automatically, by supporting startup messages and swapfile dialogs.
+For others it is potentially a breaking change, which can be easily avoided by specifying `--headless` (which is _backwards-compatible_ for that use-case).

-For UIs doing additional initialization after `init.vim` the following pattern can be used:
+UIs that need additional initialization after `init.vim` can use this pattern:

 - Before `nvim_ui_attach` send a single `nvim_command` request with the command `"autocmd VimEnter * call rpcrequest(1, 'vimenter')"`.
 - In the `vimenter` method handler the UI can then safely execute any requests.